 My cream cheese glaze is slightly thicker than your standard donut glaze but not thick enough to be considered an icing.
 The slightly thicker texture of the glaze ensures you for damn sure taste cream cheese when you take a bite, but I kept the glaze thin enough that you can still hand dip the donuts just like a proper donut glaze.
 Basically, it’s the best of both worlds.

-These donuts have been through quite a few rounds of testing which means there have been way more donuts around my house than is reasonable for any family (my husband would disagree, LOL).
+These donuts have been through quite a few rounds of testing which means there have been way more donuts around my house than is reasonable for any family.
 I’m always taking treats to wherever I’m headed next, just to get them out of the house, and this time it meant delivering some fresh Pumpkin Cake Baked Donuts to my niece’s soccer game.

 I bore you with those details only to mention that one of the other soccer moms came up to me with a mouth full of Pumpkin Donuts and proudly proclaimed, “These are fucking amazing!”